dagbjorn/microcoffeeoncloud/README.md

 A word of warning: Common artifacts should be used wisely in a microservice architecture.

 #### microcoffeeoncloud-certificates
 Creates a self-signed PKI certificate, contained in the Java keystore `microcoffee-keystore.jks`, needed by the application to run https.
-In fact, two certificates are created:
+As a matter of fact, two certificates are created:

 * A wildcard certificate with common name (CN) `*.microcoffee.study` for use when running the application on Docker.
 * A certificate with common name (CN) `localhost` for use when testing outside Docker.